 14 Street NW

 Location: Stoney Trail and 14 Street N.W.

-This intersection is being upgraded from the existing on and off access ramps to a new interchange that will connect the adjacent communities of Panorama Hills, Evanston, and Carrington.
-In addition to maintaining free flow conditions along Stoney Trail, this interchange will be an important component in supporting the existing and future development in the area.
+This intersection was upgraded from the existing on and off access ramps to a new interchange that connects the communities of Panorama Hills, Evanston, and Carrington.
+Construction is now complete, and the interchange is open to traffic.

 Shaganappi Trail NW